yashrao/SMS-Phishing-Attacker/README.md

 ## Prerequisites
 * Used Gophish and understand how to launch campaigns
-* Have Twilio API Key, API Secret and Twilio balance
+* Have a Twilio API Key, API Secret and make sure there is **Twilio balance** in your account
 * Have ready a list of Phone Numbers **with the correct area code** for every victim user that is inputted in Gophish (**Order of users in Gophish should be the same as the phone number list or else the numbers will send to the wrong people**)

 ## Installation